Nick’s work process

 Writing by pencil on paper, (it’s still faster!), I then proceed to record my arrangement into the computer and lay that over the audio track, so that the client will have a mock up of the finished article.
 The final score and parts are prepared by my invaluable copyist, Ron Shillingford, who can spot a wrong note a mile away and makes everything look very stylish.

 Once I send the demo, which is basically the finished score, I then await the client’s verdict.
 Mostly, I am glad to say, the reactions are favourable and the changes minor.
 Sometimes, I will have to go through a lengthy re-writing process, and very infrequently, I lose the job altogether.
 When this happens, I try to be analytical about it, and sometimes, I believe it is because the original brief from the client was either confused or just plain wrong!

 As a conductor, my job is quite different.
-I have often used the analogy of traffic cop to describe film music conducting– a man standing in the middle of a busy crossing directing the chaotic traffic as best he can.
-If information is short on the ground in my job as arranger or orchestrator, then too much information is the problem on the studio floor.
-There is information coming from the composer, the director, the engineer, the music editor, the Pro Tools/click operator – all in the control room, and that has to be turned into simple, short, sound bytes that the 80 or so people in front of me will be able to assimilate.
+I have often used the analogy of traffic cop to describe film music conducting – a man standing in the middle of a busy crossing directing the chaotic traffic as best he can.
+If information is short on the ground as an arranger or orchestrator, then too much information is the problem on the studio floor.
+There is information coming from the composer, the director, the engineer, the music editor, the Pro Tools/click operator all in the control room, and that has to be turned into simple, short, sound bytes that the 80 or so people in front of me will be able to assimilate.
 The musicians too have information to give me, mostly in the form of questions, which need to be answered.

 And then the conducting itself, which can either be straightforward or tricky, depending on the complexity of the music, or the use of click tracks.
 Either way, I certainly know when I have spent a day in the studio on a film!

-Whatever, the project, we are blessed in London with the finest musicians in the world, bar none, and working with contractor Isobel Griffiths and her team is to work with the very best.
+Whatever, the project, we are blessed in London with the finest musicians in the world, bar none, and working them is to work with the very best.